AnyLog-co/documentation/training/advanced/Network Setup.md

 ```

 ## Validate Network is Up
-detaile are available in Session II of the basic training -
+Details are available in Session II of the basic training -
 [Validating the setup of the nodes in the network](../Session%20II%20(Deployment).md#validating-the-setup-of-the-nodes-in-the-network)

 ## Insert Data using cURL